lennartkerkvliet/statutes/statutes.md

 ---
 title: Statutes of the International Federation of Liberal Youth
-date: As adopted by the 50th General Assembly in Dakar, Senegal, 16th - 19th of June 2022
+date: As adopted by the 53rd General Assembly in Abidjan, Côte d’Ivoire, 9th-12th of May 2024
 ---

 # General